-These changes increased the liability by \$20.9 million, decreased the funded ratio by 0.8%, and increased the actuarially determined contribution requirement by 6.5%.
+These changes increased the actuarial accrued liability by \$84.0 million, decreased the funded ratio by 2.6%, and increased the actuarially determined contribution requirement by 13.7%.

-2. As a result of the tax multiple reverting back to 1.1 for all years, projected contributions for all years decreased, and the Fund is now projected to become insolvent during 2027.
+2. The Fund is now projected to become insolvent during 2026.
 The graph below shows a 20-year projection of the actuarial value of assets.
 A 40-year projection of the Fund's financial status is shown in Exhibit V.